copperwater/xNetHack/doc/xnh-changelog-10.0.md

     doesn't trigger again by walking over it as long as you know the contents, but you can look at the contents again by using the near-look command while standing over it.
+- Archfiends' chests that may store wands of wishing are always crystal chests.
+- The chest in the Castle containing the wand of wishing is now a crystal chest 25% of the time, iron 37.5% of the time, and wood 37.5% of the time.

 ### Interface changes